smartcar/javascript-sdk/README.md

 + `http://localhost:8000/some/path`
 + `http://localhost:8000?foo=bar#baz`

-Once you have constructed your redirect URI, make sure to register the full redirect URI on the [Smartcar dashboard](https://dashboard.smartcar.com).
+Once you have constructed your redirect URI, make sure to register it on the [Smartcar dashboard](https://dashboard.smartcar.com).

 ### 2. Initialize Smartcar